FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 .. note::

-  This setting has been moved to the ``SizeLimits`` setting as of Vonk version 0.7.1, and the logs will show a warning that it is deprecated when you still have it in your appsettings file.
+  This setting has been moved to the ``SizeLimits`` setting as of Firely Server (Vonk) version 0.7.1, and the logs will show a warning that it is deprecated when you still have it in your appsettings file.

 .. _sizelimits_options: